-Translations that can be operated in the Q4-transmission context are displayed as either checkable icons (Macintosh) or in a drop-down list of checkable item (Windows) in the toolbar of the message composition window.
+Translations that can be operated in the Q4-transmission and Q4-completion context are displayed as either checkable icons (Macintosh) or as state icons(Windows) in the toolbar of the message composition window.
 While the user is composing the message, they may be selected and deselected.
+Q4-completion icons will have a light gray outline around them in Windows.